-If you love working with people, helping with complex tasks, and want to get to work in as little as nine months, a career as a dental assistant may be right for you.
-Dental assistants help dentists with basic tasks such as impressions and handling equipment during procedures.
-This exciting career blends office administration and scheduling with health care tasks.
+If you love working with people, helping with complex tasks, and want to prepare to work in as little as nine months, a career as a dental assistant may be right for you.
+According to the Bureau of Labor Statistics, dental assistants have many tasks, including patient care, recordkeeping, and appointment scheduling.
+Their duties vary by state and by the dentists’ offices in which they work.1 This exciting career blends office administration and scheduling with health care tasks.
 Learn more about dental assisting and find out if a Dental Assisting program is right for you.

 Why Become a Dental Assistant?

-Additionally, the BLS states that as the baby-boom generation ages and as more people keep their original teeth later in life, the need to maintain and treat teeth will continue to increase the need for dental care and thus dental assistants.
+Additionally, the BLS states that as the baby-boom generation ages and as more people keep their original teeth later in life, the need to maintain and treat teeth may increase the need for dental care and thus dental assistants.2

 Dental assisting is often the first step in a career in dental medicine.
 It can lead to a number of other roles later on.
 Since a dental assistant is well versed in minor dental procedures, one may be interested in getting additional training to become a dental hygienist.
 Or, because they have experience with scheduling, clerical and front office they may be interested in moving more into office administration.

 Prepare For Your Career as a Dental Assistant